-We propose a new tool to address the problem: using cutting-edge satellites to monitor logging road construction in near real-time.
+We propose a new tool to address illegal logging in the Peruvian Amazon: using cutting-edge satellites to monitor logging road construction in near real-time.

 Illegal logging in the Amazon is difficult to detect because it is selective logging of individual valuable trees, not large clear-cuts.

 However, a new generation of satellites can quickly detect new logging roads, which in turn may indicate the leading edge of illegal logging.

 Here, we analyzed satellite imagery to identify all new logging roads built in the Peruvian Amazon over the past three years (2015-17).